abyss/hugo-theme-hello-abyss/README.md

 ## Licence

-Copyright © 2019-2021 Djordje Atlialp

 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/rhazdon/hugo-theme-hello-friend-ng/blob/master/LICENSE.md) for additional licensing information.
+Check the [license](LICENSE.md) for additional information.

+Copyright © 2021 Craig Reeder

+Portions of this software are copyright of their respective authors and released under the MIT license:

+Copyright © 2018 Track3<br />
+Copyright © 2019 panr<br />
+Copyright © 2019-2021 Djordje Atlialp<br />